TitleOS/dsmcMCPServer/README.md

 # dFlash MCP Server

-This is an MCP (Model Context Protocol) server wrapper for `dflash.exe`, a Windows executable for interfacing with Xbox One consoles over USB serial.
+This is an MCP (Model Context Protocol) server wrapper for `dflash.exe`, a Windows executable for interfacing with Xbox One consoles over USB serial via an official or unofficial FTDI device.
 It exposes common commands like dumping the flash, reading/writing files, reading fuse values, and querying headers, so that they can be invoked directly by AI agents.

 ## Prerequisites